-Squat Hold is an effective exercise for targeting the quadriceps, gluteus and hamstring muscles.
+Squat Hold exercise is an effective exercise for targeting the quadriceps, gluteus and hamstring muscles.

 It also engages the core muscles to stabilise the upper body to support the lower back.

-Squat Hold is performed as a time under tension exercise which means you have to hold the contracted position for a pre-determined period of time.
+Squat Holds are performed as a time under tension exercise which means you have to hold the contracted position for a pre-determined period of time.

 Time under tension increases the intensity of the exercise and helps improve flexibility, mobility and stability of the legs, hips, hamstrings, glutes and lower back.